 There are few events in the world that test your body and mind as much as the Tough Mudder.
 You’ll need strength, endurance, speed, and perhaps most importantly, your teammates, to overcome the challenges presented during the obstacle course held throughout the world.
+Don’t forget, you’ll also need to know what to wear for the Tough Mudder if you want to finish in one piece.
 Whether it’s the United States, Canada, Europe, Australia, South Africa or Japan, it doesn’t matter because you’ll need every ounce of will and your team’s morale to finish the Tough Mudder.

 That’s because the events and obstacles are designed by British Special Forces: the Special Air Service (SAS), the Special Recognizance Service (SRS) and others.
 It takes a special group to overcome the grueling 10-12 mile race with between 25 and 30 obstacles.
 Any one person can run a marathon, but it takes a team of Tough Mudders to complete this experience.

 Founded in 2010 with three events and 20,000 participants, Tough Mudder will see 35 events and 450,000 participants by this year’s end and raise close to $4,000,000 to help the Wounded Warrior Project.
 The event is gaining traction each year, but it’s not getting any easier to actually complete.